 Difficulty wise, the Canberra take on this escape room is more challenging and teams of two players might find it more on the harder side.
 It has a completely different and expanded ending with a whole other section to the game that was very well executed and in keeping with the theme.
 There were also other minor variations which should improve the physical durability of the escape room.

 All up, Pa and I were very glad that an escape room venue of such a high calibre had setup in Canberra.
-We recently played ERC’s House on the Hill as well and it was an excellent room too.
+We’ve also played ERC’s House on the Hill and The Vault, both of which were an excellent rooms as well.

 Out of the room

 Service: Michael, the gamemaster, was extremely enthusiastic and it was clear that he and Mitch have a passion for the escape room industry.
 He monitored our progress in the game flawlessly and responded very quickly when we asked for hints.
 Michael was also very keen to chat about their technical trials and tribulations in setting up Mr. Keller’s Magic Emporium and it was really good to see genuine passion being invested into the game.